 previous administrationsRead More

-May 31, 1994 The US Supreme Court expands scope of the section 401 certification process in PUD No. 1 v.
+May 31, 1994 The Supreme Court expands scope of the section 401 certification process in PUD No. 1 v.
 Wash.
 Dep’t of Ecology, 511 U.S. 700 (1994) to include conditions for quantity of water flow.
 The Court holds that a state can require a minimum stream flow requirement as part of its section 401 certification process, refusing to create a distinction between water quality and quantity.

-May 15, 2006 The US Supreme Court affirms the ability of states to impose stricter discharge regulations through section 401 certification than the federal government requires in S. D. Warren Co. v.
+May 15, 2006 The Supreme Court affirms the ability of states to impose stricter discharge regulations through section 401 certification than the federal government requires in S. D. Warren Co. v.
 Me.
 Bd. of Envtl.
 Prot., 547 U.S. 370 (2006).
 The Court also reaffirms that regulations can include a minimum stream flow from hydroelectric dams to ensure minimal ecological disruption.

 Trump administrationRead More

 Aug.
-16, 2018 The Senate Committee on Environment and Public Works holds a legislative hearing entitled, “Hearing to Examine Implementation of Clean Water Act Section 401 and S. 3303, the Water Quality Certification Improvement Act of 2018.”
+16, 2018 The Senate Committee on Environment and Public works holds a legislative hearing entitled, “Hearing to Examine Implementation of Clean Water Section 401 and S. 3303, the Water Quality Certification Improvement Act of 2018.”
 The hearing centers on alleged state “abuses” of the section 401 water quality certification program.

 Jan.
 25, 2019 The DC Circuit rules that California and Oregon exceeded their authority under section 401 in the certification process for a set of hydroelectric dams on the Klamath River.
 Hoopa Valley Tribe v.
 FERC, No. 14-1271 (D.C.
 Cir.).